bottlesdevs/documentation/flatpak/expose-directories/use-system-home.md

             |_ Videos -> ~/Videos
 ```

-So each program installed in the bottle, can see your files from the linked folders.
+So each program installed in the bottle can see your files from the linked folders.

-### Sand-boxed userdir (homedir)
+### Sandboxed userdir (homedir)

-Starting from Bottles 2021.10.14, the userdir path is sand-boxed, so the above symlinks doesn't exists.
+Starting from Bottles 2021.10.14, the userdir path is sandboxed, so the above symlinks don't exist.

 Creating a new bottle, Bottles detect if it is running under Flatpak, then remove these symlinks and make them as normal folders inside the bottle.
-As a result, each program can only works with files inside the sand-boxed userdir (sharable across programs).
+As a result, each program can only work with files inside the sand-boxed userdir (shareable across programs).

 #### How to revert this?